CarloWood/linuxviewer/docs/chapters/01_Introduction.md

 However, after committing to a non-portable design, this opened the door to writing faster code specifically optimized for Linux.
 It's worth noting that mainly, if not exclusively, the `aicxx` modules are Linux-specific.
-The most significant aspects include the use of `epoll` for socket I/O and `futex` for the thread pool.
+The most significant aspects include the use of `epoll` for I/O and `futex` thread pool scheduling.
 Additionally, there are other optimizations such as "guessing" how malloc allocates memory (to avoid extra overhead), mutex timing specifics, system call costs, and the Linux scheduler.
 None of these factors would impede a straightforward port to another operating system,